Spire’s ship tracking satellite data makes it easier to monitor vessels from space

 Bestow joins the ranks of startups pitching life insurance, because we’re all going to die

 Spire Global is a data analytics provider that uses information provided by a constellation of orbital nanosatellites to track ships on the high seas – a service that’s valuable to maritime shipping companies and other clients.
-Now, thanks to general improvements in both the in-space and ground-based dtechnology Spire uses to collect its data, it’s adding two new products to its developer-oriented tools that make tracking ships at sea even easier.
+Now, thanks to general improvements in both the in-space and ground-based technology Spire uses to collect its data, it’s adding two new products to its developer-oriented tools that make tracking ships at sea even easier.

 Spire works by simplifying the process of dealing with the wealth of database entries available regarding ships on the sea, which businesses use to make decisions about how their own companies operate.
 Ship placement, destination and direction can have huge impact in terms of how logistics and shipping companies plan their daily operations, as well as how adjacent industries, including ports, run their own businesses.